PaulESantos/RDataScience/21_Intro_IPMs.md

 # Make a kernel

-In this section, we combine the vital rate functions to build the discretized IPM kernel, which we’ll call the IPM matrix (e.g. shown in Fig. 2c in the main text).These steps are performed behind the scenes in the IPMpack package used in Appendices C-G for convenience, but we show them here for illustrative purposes.
+In this section, we combine the vital rate functions to build the discretized IPM kernel, which we’ll call the IPM matrix (e.g. shown in Fig. 2c in the main text).
 To integrate, we begin by defining the boundary points (b; the edges of the cells defining the matrix), mesh points (y; the centers of the cells defining the matrix and the points at which the matrix is evaluated for the midpoint rule of numerical integration), and step size (h; the widths of the cells).
 The integration limits (min.size and max.size) span the range of sizes observed in the data set, and then some.

 ```r